 Yes, she was on the rise with her role in The Crush and her growing fame from the Aerosmith videos.
 But it was Clueless and its evolving cult status that made Silverstone a household name.

-Renner auditioned for the role of Christian and Josh, but lost out to Justin Walker and Paul Rudd.
+Renner auditioned for the roles of both Christian and Josh, but lost out to Justin Walker and Paul Rudd, respectively.

 Looking back on Clueless and its legacy, the late Murphy recalled, "It's hard for me to believe it's been 10 years since that movie.
 I really was a virgin who couldn't drive.
 I was living in an apartment in the Valley with my mom—and I remember starting to see these huge billboards of us all over town.
 It was amazing!”